afrauenpreis/git_Danopoulos_T21_lung_sc/README.md

 # git_Danopoulos_T21_lung_sc
  Major coding elements used for the analysis in "A Trisomy 21 Lung Cell Atlas" by S. Bhattacharya, A. Frauenpreis, C. Cherry, G. Deutsch, Birth Defects Laboratory (BDRL), I. Glass, T. Mariani, D. Al Alam, and S. Danopoulos.

+ Please review files in this order: decont_x_pipeline.rmd, DecontX_cutoff.rmd, DecontX_cutoff_epithelial.rmd, DecontX_cutoff_epithelial_summary.rmd, decont_all_DEG_calculations, then any other.

  Analysis was performed in R v4.3.1 and RStudio v2023.06.1 Packages used: tidyverse v2.0.0